 Romantic relationships in any office setting often don't end well.
 But when you're a DC, testing those boundaries with patients can have legal implications – even when the relationship is consensual.

-Posted in Examiner Publication on Thursday, July 22, 2021
+Posted in Examiner eNewsletter on Thursday, July 22, 2021

 As many people know, sitting at a desk all day can cause any number of aches and pains from bad posture and ill-suited office chairs.
 That’s why Jennifer Knepp decided to seek regular chiropractic care from a local practice that was recommended by a work colleague experiencing similar issues.

 Knepp’s first visit to Riverside Chiropractic in October 2018 went well, and after an assessment by Dr. Philip Walter, Knepp agreed to a course of treatment that would include regular weekly adjustments to help alleviate her work-related issues.